Boomerang (The Creatures album): Lyrics

 Budgie explained the song "Manchild": "It's a story based in Colombia before the drugs cartel, it's about a small child caught up in a feud, this vendetta between his village and another rival village.
 In a minor way it is all about drug trafficking, but ends with the stronger village wiping out the whole male population of the other village until there was just one boy left called Nelsito.
 It was understood that he would live till he was at least 18 before he was assassinated, but he was shot on the way to school."

 He also commented on "Willow": "It's kind of about how my mother died as it was a black area and I hadn't realised what had happened until I saw my brother.
 He told me what went on with the family and I never really knew until a year afterwards, and I wrote it down directly after that".

-Sleeve
+Artwork and release

 While being in Spain, photographer Anton Corbijn joined the band to shoot several pictures for the CD album booklet and the sleeves of the two singles.
 It was the first time Corbijn took photographs of musicians in colour, using filters: he then designed the artwork for Boomerang with Area.

-Release

 Boomerang was released on CD, vinyl and cassette formats by both Polydor Records and Geffen Records.
 The album was later released on Spotify.